 For nonlinearity fitting, the input measurements should contain as much well-defined singlet peaks as possible, as this makes it possible to describe well the shape of the nonlinearity curve.

-Please keep in mind that another important constraint for the analysis is that the final curve must be constructed from such measurements where at least is overlapping each other.
+Please keep in mind that another important constraint for the analysis is that the final curve must be constructed from measurements where the peaks are overlapping each other.